 Scott D. Odell

-Scott's work is concentrated especially in the Andean region.
-He has worked previously as a postdoctoral associate in ESI, a visiting researcher in Georgetown University's Center for Latin American Studies, an instructor at Clark University, and a resident tutor at Harvard University.
+Scott's work is concentrated in Latin America, with a focus on the Andean Region.
+He has worked previously as a visiting researcher in Georgetown University's Center for Latin American Studies, an instructor at Clark University, and a resident tutor at Harvard University.
 He has also lectured as faculty for the Anant Fellowship for Climate Action.
-In the non-profit sector, he worked as a program associate at the Inter-American Dialogue in Washington, DC.
+In the non-profit sector, he worked on education and social policy at the Inter-American Dialogue in Washington, DC.
 His research has been funded by the Inter-American Foundation, MIT Sloan Latin America Office (MSLAO), and MIT Abdul Latif Jameel Water and Food Systems Lab (J-WAFS).
 He enjoys cooking, playing and listening to music, gardening, and hiking.